aagiss/DSND_dogbreed/README.md

 On the other hand, for dog breed classification we do not use Xception directly.
 Rather we use transfer learning.
 In other words we use a pretrained version of Xception but do replace the final dense layer (which was predicting ImageNet categories) with a different one that predicts dog breeds.
 This layer (and only this layer) is then trained on a dataset provided by Udacity.

-The choice of the Xception network was done through <b>refinement</b> of the results.
+The choice of the Xception network was done through trial/error testing.
 Initially we used ResNet50 for both dog detection and breed classification.
 Nevertheless, after testing with all available networks we concluded that Xception produced the best results for our case.

 ## Results <a name="results"></a>

 As mentioned above dog detection had nearly perfect accuracy on the testing dataset.
-However, during manual experiments with random images from the internet we came accross some false positives where the image represented a cat.
+However, during manual experiments with random images from the internet we came accross some false positives where the image represented was a cat.

 Face detection had perfect recall on our limited tests, nevertheless some false positives have been encountered.
 This was hard to evaluate with the given dataset as some dog images actually contained human faces.